Posted by Chemlink in Chemlink Lab, Personal Care Products | 0 comments

 On the flip side, there is definitely room for brands to provide products to the market which are hugely beneficial at this time.
 We have the capability to help the consumer address some of their concerns, to help them find new sensory and relaxing experiences and to help them cope with the likelihood of on-going changes to normal life for the next 12+ months.

-In their presentation, our principal supplier, Sinerga, presented the following 5 trends which they have identified in the early stages of this entirely new global environment:
+In their presentation, Sinerga (one of our principal suppliers) presented the following 5 trends which they had identified in the early stages of this entirely new global environment:

 - Beauty 360° Wellness